Zabyon/Zabyon/README.md

 - 👋 Hi, I’m @Zabyon
 - 👀 I’m interested in Cybersec and Code
-- 🌱 I’m currently learning Java and wanna go Java Spring and work with AP
+- 🌱 I’m currently learning web & automation
-- 📫 Currently Sales specialist in cyber sec i'd like to put my hands on
+- 📫 Currently Sales specialist in cyber sec i like to put my hands on

 <!---
 Zabyon/Zabyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.